djndl1/CSNotes/os/unix_linux/threads.md

 ## Spin Locks

 The process is blocked by busy-waiting (spinning) until the lock can be acquired.
 A spin lock could be used in situations where locks are held for short periods of times and threads don't want to incur the cost of being descheduled.
 Spin locks are often used as low-level primitive to implement other types of locks.
 Although efficient, they can lead to wasting CPU resources.
-Spin locks are useful when used in a nonpreemptive kernel, tehy block interrupts.
+Spin locks are useful when used in a nonpreemptive kernel, they block interrupts.
 Spin locks are not as useful unless in a real-time scheduling class that doesn't allow preemption.
 Many mutex implementations are so efficient that the performance of applications using mutex locks is equivalent to their performance if they had used spin locks.
 Spin locks are useful in limited circumstances.

 The interfaces for spin locks are similar to those for mutexes, making it relatively easy to replace one with the other.